pbersiczuehlke/azure-petstore/workshop/02_azure_setup/README.md

 TODO: Agentpool in the same vnet to enable pushing images from the local machine to the registry?

-TODO: allow public ip access to the local machine? - depends on how the network is set up
+TODO: Allow public ip access to the local machine? - depends on how the network is set up

-## Pushing local images to the ACR
+## Pushing local images to the ACR (Optional)
 We can push the images that we have built locally in the previous challenge to the ACR.
 To push an image to a registry with docker we need to name it such that it contains the name of the registry.
 For example: to upload the image `hello-world:latest` that we have locally to a registry at `team1petstore.azurecr.io`,